Advanced GenomeDK

 • Most important message before starting any workshop: RTFM - Read The Field Manual!.
 Though

-• Some manuals are really useless, but the ones for UNIX tools are pretty good
+• Some manuals can be lousy, but the ones for UNIX tools are usually good

 • Unusual options might be buried somewhere or badly explained